-- (i) HUD regulations give SAHA the discretion to determine the circumstances under which families will be required to report changes affecting income. - (A) Families are required to report all increases in earned income, including new employment, within ten (10) business days of the date the change takes effect. - (B) SAHA will process all changes in earned and unearned income.
+- (i) HUD regulations give SAHA the discretion to determine the circumstances under which families will be required to report changes affecting income. - (A) Families are not required to report increases over \$200 in earned and unearned income, including new employment.
+FSS Participants, EID Participants and Zero-Income Participants are required to report all increases in earned and unearned income within 10 business days of the date the change takes effect. - (B) SAHA will not process increases in income under \$200 in earned and unearned monthly income, including new employment. - (C) SAHA will process all increases in earned and unearned income for FSS Participants, EID Participants and Zero-Income Participants.